ajhager/rog/README.md

 * World generation.
 * User supplied font sets and tilemaps.
 * Noise generators.
-* Image scale and rotation.
+* Image scale and blitting.
 * Console to console blitting.
 * Fold lighting into the library.
 * Test suite.